 - Secrets From a Behavior Intervention Pro – Maria Navone, Milwaukee Public Schools Safety Assistant and Nonviolent Crisis Intervention® Meritorious Instructor, breaks down effective, evidence-based behavior management strategies that support staff and students.
-She’s also been a guest on our podcast—check out Episode 12 of Unrestrained.

 - Restraint Reduction With CPI and PBIS – Certified Instructors and long-time behavior learning assistance teachers Doug Johnson and Jennifer Taylor take an in-depth look at how CPI training, infused with PBIS strategies, can significantly reduce the use of restraint in your school.